YeeCY/bullet-manipulation/README.md

 ## Policy Evaluation

-A script is provided in `shapenet_scripts/eval_policy.py`.
+A script is provided in `eval_scripts/eval_policy.py`.
 It was adapted from `rlkit` and is supposed to run with `railrl-private` repo.

+The success metric can be computed using `get_success_metric` function like [here](https://github.com/YeeCY/bullet-manipulation/blob/7e02ece9e247f3aaf013abf09d88dd141a7c0424/eval_scripts/eval_policy.py#L130).